 In 2012, Stierch served as a Community Fellow at the Wikimedia Foundation, where she served as a community organizer.
 She developed extensive help systems and programming to engage more women to edit Wikipedia.

-Her work has been featured in The Independent (UK), Gawker, Smithsonian, Slate, the CBC, and the Huffington Post.
+Her work has been featured in The Independent (UK), Gawker, Smithsonian, Slate, the CBC, Newsweek, and the Huffington Post.
 She has presented her work on the subjects of open culture and gender theory & outreach at conferences such as the Open Knowledge Festival, American Association of Museums, Museum Computer Network, New Mexico Library Association Annual Conference, Wikimania, and others.